rubemfsv/clean-react-app/README.md

   <img src="https://contrib.rocks/image?repo=rubemfsv/clean-react-app" />
 </a>

-## Code of conduct
+## 📜 Code of Conduct

-Please, before contributing, check our code of conduct, you can access it by [clicking here](https://github.com/rubemfsv/clean-react-app/CODE_OF_CONDUCT.md).
+We are committed to providing a welcoming and safe environment in our community.
+All contributors, maintainers, and everyone participating in this project are expected to adhere to our Code of Conduct.
+Please read the [full text](./CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.